dad98253/passwinlog/README.md

    link -dll -noentry passwinlog.res

 Notes:
 1) The mc step creates a passwinlog.h that will be needed when compiling passwin.
-In addition to the passwinlog.rc, it also creates the MSG00409.bin file which the passwinlog.rc regerences.
 2) Be sure to include the -noentry option on the link command!
+3) The passwinlog.dll file needs to be registered so that windows will know where to find it.
+4) The passwinlog.reg file that I have included here is an example only.
+You will need to modify it to correspond to the location where you install passwinlog.dll.